maldenol/cellarium/README.md

     - gamma flash once in a certain number of steps, which causes mutations in a random number of genes in each cell
     - the energy of a dead cell (organic) does not change and is equal to the energy of the cell at the time of its death
     - dead cells (organics) with each tick fall one cell down if there is free space and then settle to the bottom or (tuned) stop after the first obstacle
-- In each run, each cell executes a command according to the genome
+- during each run, each cell executes a command according to the genome
 - cells are processed sequentially with increasing age (so younger cells have a faster "reaction")
 - each cell has a certain set of properties:
     - energy level - an indicator of cell viability: